Estimation and Inference for Synthetic Control Methods with Spillover Effects: An Asymptotically Unbiased Estimator

 Note that Condition CO puts restrictions on the factor loadings.
 The restrictions are similar to those in \cite{Ferman2016}.

-The relevance of the factor model is given by the following lemma: \begin{lemma} Under Condition IN, either Condition ST or Condition CO implies Assumption \ref{unbiased assumption}. \end{lemma} Thus, results derived in Thereom 1 apply to factors models with Condition ST or Condtion CO.
+The relevance of the factor model is given by the following lemma: \begin{lemma} Suppose $A'MA$ is non-singular.
+Then, either Condition ST or Condition CO implies Assumption \ref{unbiased assumption}. \end{lemma} Thus, results derived in Theorem 1 apply to factors models with Condition ST or Condition CO.